 Lit mag is short for literary magazine.
-We publish primarily written work, such as short stories, flash fiction, poetry, creative nonfiction essays, and more.
-We also publish visual arts and artistic photography alongside literary selections.
+We publish creative written work, such as short stories, flash fiction, poetry, creative nonfiction, and more.
+We also publish visual arts and artistic photography.

 What is the difference between lit mag and yearbook or newspaper?

 Content is the main difference.
 Whereas yearbooks and newspapers publish journalistic writing and photography, a lit mag focuses on artistic work.
 Lit mag also accepts submissions from all students in the school.
 Interested in submitting your work to The North Wind?
 Click here for our online submission form, or see below for details on how to submit to The North Wind.

 Who are we?

 The North Wind is North Stafford High School’s student literary magazine.
 Our staff is made up of students in our creative writing class, which you can take as an elective course at NSHS.

 - Celebrate the voices of student writers and artists

 - Promote interest in written and visual arts